sakaysen/Core-Crystal-Rebuild/README.md

 **Quality of life features**
 - 60 fps overworld and smooth fading added
-- Dynamic overworld sprites and palettes added
+- Dynamic overworld palettes added
 - Evening added from 5:00pm - 8:00pm and it uses 60% of day encounters and 40% of the night encounters
 - View free space on each compile (pokecrystal.gbc or pokecrystal_debug.gbc)
 - Instant Text added, removed Slow and Medium text speeds